Environment-Agency-Gov/saco-core/docs/data.rst

       not required in the SACO tool are filtered out.
     - Convert waterbody relationships into a directed graph (``networkx.DiGraph``).
       This provides useful helper functions/methods for working with the network.
-    - Calculate other derived quantities for convenience, including environmental flow indicators (EFIs) for each waterbody and flow percentile (as a function of abstraction sensitivity band, which defines a permitted fractional deviation from the natural flow).
+    - Calculate other derived quantities for convenience, including reference flows (typically EFIs) for each waterbody and flow percentile (as a function of abstraction sensitivity band, which defines a permitted fractional deviation from the natural flow).